fruzyna/ucore-configs/README.md

-# BUSCH uCore Config
+# uCore Configs

-These are the files I use to install uCore to my web server "BUSCH".
+These are the files I use to install uCore to my various servers.

 ## Installation